George Wallington Grabham

-George Wallington Grabham (1 September 1836–23 July 1912) was a New Zealand doctor and health administrator.
+George Wallington Grabham (1 September 1836–23 July 1912) was a New Zealand medical doctor and health administrator.

 Life

 Grabham was born in Rochford, Essex, England on 1 September 1836.
-He was one of at least eleven children born to Sarah (born Fry) and John Grabham.
+He was one of at least eleven children born to Sarah (née Fry) and John Grabham.
 He had at least four sisters including the education reformer Elizabeth Surr.
 He and three of his brothers went into medicine including Michael Comport Grabham who worked on Madeira.